 Working your arms is a little more problematic, because most of the go-to moves require a full set of dumbbells and other machinery.
 The secret to taking these moves out of the weight room is modifying them just a bit.
-These exercises will help you build arm muscles without ever picking up a single dumbbell.
-All you need is some basic equipment: a stable chair, a towel, and some resistance bands.
 With these moves you can lose the gym without losing your physique.

 1. Downward dog push-ups

 The downward dog is the base for a weights-free arm workout that targets your triceps and shoulders.
 Plus, it’s a nice departure from the hum-drum push-ups from the plank position.

 Take a cue from HowCast’s video on proper form — start yourself in a standard push-up — or plank — position, before pushing up into downward dog.
 For a rep, use your arms and shoulders to lower your forehead toward the ground.
 Then, exhale and engage your triceps to lift yourself back up.